Zalarian/intro-to-fp/fsharp/functionalBasics/readme.md

 ## Function Composition & Piping

 If there's two things every single language would be better off with, it's an Hindley-Milner style type system and piping.
-Piping, like with Unix pipes, is simply wiring up the output of function `a` to function `b`.
+Piping, like with Unix pipes, is simply wiring up the output of function `a` to the input of function `b`.

 <img src="./img/piped.png">